 John is married with a young son, and enjoys running, playing and watching sport and family activities.

-Vickie brings to her role almost 25 years’ experience working for not for profit organisations in the disability services sector.
+Vickie brings to her role almost 25 years’ experience working for not for profit organisations in the disability and community services sector.
 Her extensive experience in business support and development leadership roles is of great value to our organisation.

 Vickie holds a Diploma of Management and a Diploma of Project Management and is currently studying an MBA.